 IT and Computer Science at Stanborough offers students a dynamic insight into the world of IT and computer science.
 We offer students a range of activities on a number of software platforms, learning through the use of a range of websites and online interactive activities.

 The aim of the IT and Computer Science Faculty is to ensure students and staff at Stanborough School are autonomous users of IT.
 That students develop into creators of IT through computer science, preparing them for life in an ever-changing world.

 What will students study?

 Over the course of Key Stage 3, students will develop the skills required to use technology effectively throughout their life – whether it is for personal, educational, community, social or business purposes.
 Students will also learn about the fundamentals of computer science behind technology.

 During their one hour lesson per week, students explore a variety of issues from how we use technology in our daily lives to using web tools effectively within an online business.
 Students will also explore the issues surrounding the ‘digital divide’, become digital designers by creating graphics, animations and movies.
-They will discover how computers really work and learn how to code using different languages.
+They will discover how computers really work and learn how to code using different programming languages.
 Throughout these units of work, students will also develop their digital literacy skills needed for the 21st century workplace.
 This is achieved using Microsoft Office and Serif Creative Suite, alongside other open source software packages.

 Throughout Key Stage 3, students study key concepts from within both IT & Computing, so that they are able to select the most appropriate course at Key Stage 4.
 The IT & Computing staff are able to guide students to make the most appropriate choice.